MoonModules/WLED-Docs/docs/WLEDSR/Line-Input.md

 Left side: Format, Mode selector 0, Mode selector 1, ground, 3.3v input, and 5v input.

 In WLED it's "Generic I2S with Mclk".
 You have 3 choices of what MCLK pin you can use - 0, 1, and 3.
-Pin 0 highly recommended as 1 ans 3 may already be in use
+Pin 0 highly recommended as 1 as 3 may already be in use

 5v seems to NEED to be connected.
 You can connect it to 3.3v but it will glitch randomly.
 Put that pin on 5v for best function.
 3.3v and ground are connected to the same pins on the right side, so you just need to connect one of each, on either side.